Ryan Swain (presenter): Personal life

-Swain lives in Malton, North Yorkshire.
-Swain had major heart surgery at the age of 4 to cure a patent ductus arteriosus.
+Swain was born in Malton, North Yorkshire.
+He was brought up in Norton-on-Derwent.
+He is of Irish descent and had major heart surgery at the age of 4 to cure a patent ductus arteriosus.

 He attended Norton Community Primary School and Norton College.
 He was expelled from secondary school at the age of 15 due to his ADHD and behaviour.
 He went on to Scarborough Pupil Referral Unit.
 After school he studied musical theatre and drama at Westwood Performing Arts Campus at Yorkshire Coast College.

-Swain has three children and a step-son.
+Swain has three children, identical twin daughters, a son and a step-son.

-Celebrity Football
+Celebrity Football,

-Swain plays football, over the years he’s played and made guest appearances for various charity and celebrity teams including The Offside Trust and Hollyoaks FC.
+Swain plays football, over the years he's played and made guest appearances for various charity and celebrity teams including The Offside Trust and Hollyoaks FC.
 He helped raised £15,000 with Danny Dyer and other celebrities to get Saffron Walden toddler Ronnie Leys the life changing operation he needed.

-Swain currently plays for celebrity football team Stars United FC.
-He plays as the team’s no.1 goalkeeper.
+Swain played for celebrity football team Stars United FC.
+He played as the team's no.1 goalkeeper, a position he often plays.